Symposium – 24th October 2018 (2pm – 6pm)

 Nawrast Sabah Abd Alwahab is a Geologist and Sedimentology Lecturer at the University of Basrah, whose current research is focused on the stratigraphy and climate change record, of the Mesopotamian marshland and certain archaeological sites, during the Quaternary Period, with a special interest in moving beyond scientific paradigms to philosophical enquiry.

-Kelcy Davenport is an Artist, PhD Candidate, and Associate Lecturer at Anglia Ruskin University, whose research explores the field of resistance after ‘Multitude’ (Hardt and Negri, 2004) aiming to locate and examine the essential aspects, via a creative practice of reworking, and re-purposing institutions of theatre, geographical mapping, and education- a relation that becomes interaction.
+Kelcy Davenport is an Artist, PhD Candidate, and Associate Lecturer at Anglia Ruskin University, whose research explores how art functions as resistance today, aiming to locate and examine the essential aspects, via a creative practice of reworking, and re-purposing institutions of theatre, geographical mapping, and education- a relation that becomes interaction.